Points of Pride

 - In Palm Beach County, Choice programs allow students to attend the public school offering the college/ career focus academy of their choosing, creating lifelong learners with strong foundational skills.

 Colleges & Universities

 - Florida Atlantic University is developing academic programming and research initiatives that align with its three signature themes – Marine and Coastal Issues, Biotechnology, and Contemporary Societal Challenges.
 FAU is home to the Southeast National Marine Renewable Energy Center, a federally funded research facility that is developing technology to generate energy by harnessing the power of Florida’s ocean currents.
-It's Executive MBA program was recognized in Bloomberg Businessweek's Best Business Schools of 2013 report.

 - Keiser University’s degrees include the fields of allied health, nursing, information technology, criminal justice, fire science, homeland security, education, legal studies and culinary arts.
 Graduate degrees include business administration, education, physician’s assistant, the Ph.D. in educational leadership and the doctoral degree in business administration, among others.